Kamesuta/BungeePteroPower/README.md

 ```
 - This plugin needs to be built with Java 11 or higher.
 - After building, a `BungeePteroPower-<version>.jar` file will be generated in the `target` directory.

+## About Statistics Data

+BungeePteroPower collects anonymous statistical data using [bStats](https://bstats.org/).
+You can find the statistics data [here](https://bstats.org/plugin/bungeecord/BungeePteroPower/20917).

+bStats is used to understand the usage of the plugin and help improve it.
+To disable the collection of statistical data, please set `enabled` to `false` in `plugins/bStats/config.yml`